valory-xyz/open-autonomy/docs/aea.md

 ## Main Components of an AEA

 Every AEA is composed of a number of components that work together to achieve the pre-defined goals of the agent.
-We review the most relevant ones below.
+The image below offers a high-level view of such internal components.

 <figure markdown>